lightbend/kalix-jvm-sdk/sdk/spring-sdk/README.md

+## Testing

+The only type of testing available at the moment are Integration tests.
+You can do such a test by:

+[TODO: complete here]

 ## Upcoming features

-The Spring SDK is more recent than their gRPC-first counterparts so some bits are not yet supported.
 Here's a list of the features that we are working on for the short-term:
 - ACLs definition
-- Timers
+- Timers support
+- Unit testing

+And much more to come later. :)

 ## Getting Started

 The easiest way to get started is to use the `kalix-spring-boot-archetype` and let it generate a spring boot application for you.
+Try:

 ```shell
 mvn \